The Probate Process in California

 Spouses and relatives allowed to inherit secured loans without violating due-on-sale clauses must notify lenders of their intentions.
 For example, a niece inheriting a deceased aunt’s home and assuming its underlying debt should quickly notify the lender of her intent to assume.
 The Garn-St. Germain Act even allows relatives inheriting loan secured homes to keep those homes’ loans in the deceased borrowers’ names.

 If a borrower is behind in payments and facing foreclosure at the time of the transfer, then the person who is assuming the underlying loan will have to cure the default to stop the foreclosure.
 Usually, the new owner will either pay this amount in full or come to an agreement with the lender to catch up on the past-due amounts in a repayment plan or as part of a loan modification under a program.

 If you are trying to probate an estate or administer a trust after death, the process can be confusing.
 In the process you may not know what to do with real property that is inherited with a deed of trust.
 That is where I can be of help.
 I make a difficult and bewildering probate or trust administration process as simple as possible.
 If you wish to gain more information on California probate or trust administration procedures or if you need the general assistance of a Riverside County or San Bernardino County trust administration or probate lawyer, please contact me for a free consultation.
 I will spend time with you to answer your questions.

-I assist clients in all Southern California counties, including Imperial County, Los Angeles County, Orange County, San Bernardino County and San Diego County.
+I assist clients in all Southern California counties, including Imperial County, Los Angeles County, San Bernardino County and San Diego County.
 You can reach me by phone at 760-989-4820, by email at [email protected] or through my online contact form.